andrewfer000/CyberLab-Concept/README.md

 ### What is incomplete
 1. Lab JSON checking and validaton (Be careful when writing your own)
 2. Generate Lab Interface with instrustions and questions
+3. Lab Checkers
-3. Remote user testing (Localhost use only right now)
+4. Remote user testing (Localhost use only right now)

 ## Install